24/7 Crisis Line: 1-800.600.SAFE (7233)

 • Call the police if you witness physical violence

-On average, victims will try to leave the relationship 7 times before they are successful.
-Each time they try; do your best to make it a positive, empowering experience.
+On average, victims attempt to leave an abusive relationship seven times before they succeed.
+Each time they try, support them with compassion and encouragement to make it a positive and empowering experience.

 You may also have friends that are behaving abusively toward their partners.
 Here are some things to remember when attempting to help.

-• Tell them their behavior is NOT COOL; talk to them about the consequences of their decisions
+• Let them know their behavior is unacceptable and have a conversation about the consequences of their actions.

 • Be supportive of their partner; tell them no one deserves to be abused